Goals are a great way to add meaning to your workday and give yourself a destination to work towards.

 3. Identify Specific and Measurable Customer Service Goals

 The best-written goals are easily identifiable milestones.
 You know when you’ve achieved them, and when you’re not there yet.
-Customer service goals need to be specific, and measurable.
+Customer service goals need to be SMART – Specific, Measurable, Attainable, Relevant and Time based.

 Vague goals like “become a better leader” aren’t helpful.
 What’s “better”?
 When have you become “better” enough?
 Instead of vague goals, dive into what parts of leadership you want to explore.